aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation|
 |Save|CHA|

 **Description**: Wards the heart and mind of target entities.
-The caster selects one condition of "aphonia", "charmed", "frightened", and gives all the targets of the spell immunity to that condition.
+The caster selects one condition of "aphonia", "catatonic", "charmed", "frightened", "possessed" and gives all the targets of the spell immunity to that condition.

 **Special**: If the target is already affected by the warded condition, the condition is suppressed for the duration of the spell.